 One of the biggest excuses people have for NOT following through with DIRTY, LAZY, KETO is that they have a big trip coming up.
 Whether due to a work trip or a vacation, traveling might present new challenges – that’s definitely true!
 With a little planning, though, you don’t have to let travel stop your progress.
-As someone who has lost 140 pounds and kept that weight off for six years, I’ve learned a few tricks for travel that can help you weather any storms on your voyage.
+As someone who has lost 140 pounds and kept that weight off for seven years, I’ve learned a few tricks for travel that can help you weather any storms on your voyage.

 Before we begin, I want to make sure you are committed to DIRTY, LAZY, KETO while on your trip.
 Lot’s of people use “travel” as their excuse to cheat and indulge.
 Is that you?
 If yes, stand by your decision.
 No judgement!
 What I do ask you, though, is to be honest with yourself.
 If you make the conscious choice to eat higher carb foods or stop exercising while on your trip, admit there will be consequences.
 You’ll probably gain weight!

 Otherwise, should you want to continue DIRTY, LAZY, KETO while traveling, here are SIX PROVEN STRATEGIES to help you lose weight (or at least maintain weight loss) during travel.

 Pack Snacks: T.S.A. has new requests now while you go through security.
 In addition to removing your shoes and electronics for scanning, they ask you to pull out any food you have packed in your carry-on.
 This can prove a little embarrassing for hungry people like me!
 If I’m taking a trip across the world, or taking just a quick inter-island flight, rest assured my backpack is stocked full of DIRTY, LAZY, KETO foods. #alwaysprepared